ChristyBastiaanssen/Project-galaxy-in-the-cloud/Tutorials/Required_dependencies.md

 The first ting to do when connected to the VM is to install the needed dependencies. <br>
 This will be done as followed.

+## Installing roles
 (In the home folder) <br>
 ```mkdir galaxy``` <br>
 ```cd galaxy``` <br>

-Create a new file in the working direectory called 'requirements.yml' <br>
+Create a new file in the working directory called 'requirements.yml'. <br>
 ```nano requirements.yml```

 Add the following to the file:
 ```
-requirements.yml
 - src: galaxyproject.galaxy
   version: 0.9.16
 - src: galaxyproject.nginx